Square One Bus Terminal

 Square One Bus Terminal is a GO Transit intercity bus terminal located in central Mississauga, Ontario, Canada.
-It is situated directly across Rathburn Road West from the Mississauga City Centre Transit Terminal (the main hub for local MiWay bus service and a stop on the Mississauga Transitway) and the Square One Shopping Centre.
+It is situated directly across Rathburn Road West from the City Centre Transit Terminal (the main hub for local MiWay bus service and a stop on the Mississauga Transitway) and Square One Shopping Centre, after which the terminal is named.

 Routes stopping at the terminal include: off-peak bus service along the Milton GO Train corridor from downtown Toronto; Mississauga to Finch Bus Terminal; Mississauga to Guelph; Hamilton to Richmond Hill; Highway 407 West routes; and routes connecting Waterloo Region to Greater Toronto.

 Services will also connect to the planned Hurontario LRT on Hurontario Street.

 Facilities

 A permanent terminal building was opened in March 2016.
 The terminal includes public washrooms, an indoor waiting area, staffed ticket counters and 24-hour automated ticket vending machines.

 The terminal includes 193 parking spaces along Centre View Drive.